temporalio/temporal/docs/worker-versioning.md

 deployment, add an Assignment rule instead of a Version Set (incompatible Build ID).

 The Version Sets added previously will be present and be used for the old Workflow executions.
-They will be cleaned up automatically once all their workflows are archived.
+They will be cleaned up automatically once all their workflows pass their retention time.

 Note that:
 - For routing new executions, Assignment rules take precedence over the default Version Set.